yenashenakhte2016/telegram-bot/README.md

 # Hitagibot

 Hitagi is a plugin based Telegram bot written in Python 3 and licensed under the GNU Affero General Public License v3.
-The bot focuses on providing a lightweight and high performance modular environment for bot creation.

 ## Installation
 You will need python 3 (3.5.1 is recommended) to use the bot.